osaidnur/Custom-Microprocessor-Project/README.md

-### Example Results
+### Results
-Two photos are included in the repository:
-1. **Terminal Output**: Displays the computed result, expected result, and status (PASS/FAIL) for each instruction.
-2. **Waveform**: Illustrates the signal transitions and verifies the timing of operations.

 ### How to Run the Project
 1. Open the workspace file in **Active-HDL**.
-2. Navigate to the `src` folder containing the Verilog files.
-3. Compile the design files and testbench.
+2. Compile the design files and testbench.
-4. Run the simulation and view results in the terminal or waveform viewer.
+3. Run the simulation and view results in the terminal or waveform viewer.

 ### File Structure
 - **`src/`**: Contains all Verilog design and testbench files.